To view the full profile of each member, click on their name.

 Interests: I am interested in the history of international development and its relationship with European colonial empires, especially British colonial development policies and practices in the twentieth century.
 I have written on the role of experts and expertise in the history British colonial development and its legacies: Triumph of the Expert: Agrarian Doctrines of Development and the Legacies of British Colonialism (Ohio UP, 2007).
 I have also co-edited two related collections: (with Brett Bennett), Science and Empire: Knowledge and Networks of Science across the British Empire, 1800-1970 (2011); and (with Gerald Hodl and Martine Kopf), Developing Africa: Concepts and Practices in twentieth-century colonialism (2014).

-Professor – Political Science, Carleton University
+Associate Professor – Political Science, Carleton University

 Interests: International Government / Global Civil Society

-Professor -History, Carleton University
+PhD Candidate, Carleton University

 Professor – History, University of British Columbia